remix-run/react-router/docs/guides/basics/IndexRoutes.md

 ## Index Links

-If you were to `<Link to="/">Home</Link>` in this app, it would always be active since every url starts with `/`.
+If you were to `<Link to="/">Home</Link>` in this app, it would always be active since every URL starts with `/`.
 This is a problem because we'd like to link to `Home` but only be active if `Home` is rendered.

 To have a link to `/` that is only active when the `Home` route is